What Does Heroin Do: 15 Effects Of The Drug

-Here are some common side effects of heroin that almost every heroin user faces.
+Here are some common side effects of heroin that almost every heroin user faces, you must know these before delving into what does heroin do.

-Several health conditions can be caused due to the chronic use of heroin.
-Some of them are mentioned below.
+When we discuss what does heroin do, several health conditions can be caused due to the chronic use of heroin.
+Some of them are mentioned below:

 1. Liver Disease

-Heroin drug has a very bad effect on the human body’s liver.
+Heroin drug 3has a very bad effect on the human body’s liver.
 Chronic use of heroin can lead to serious liver problems in the future.

 If you are someone who already has pre-existing liver problems, it is suggested that you stay away from this drug as much as possible.
 It is because, with time, the issues of the liver get worse, and you will face many other health-related problems apart from improper digestion.